shogo82148/actions-setup-perl/README.md

 | `perl-version` | Specifies the Perl version to setup.
 Minor version and patch level can be omitted.
 The action uses the latest Perl version available that matches the specified value.
 This defaults to 5, which results in the latest available version of Perl 5. | 5 |
 | `distribution` | Specify the distribution to use, this is either `default` or `strawberry`.
 (The value `strawberry` is ignored on anything but Windows.) | `default` |

+# Known Issues

+- On Windows, `shell: bash` steps continue to use the system perl [#328](https://github.com/shogo82148/actions-setup-perl/issues/328)

 # License

 The scripts and documentation in this project are released under the [MIT License](LICENSE.md)